gipi/blog/_posts/2021-01-31-yocto-samsung-galaxy-s.md

 a value of 619K as a resistor.

-I tried to create a jig in order to make development a little easier, otherwise I have to plug/unplug cables to switch from flashing to serial,
+I tried to create a jig in order to make development a little easier, otherwise I have to plug/unplug cables to switch from flashing to serial, risking damaging the connector itself

 ![]({{ site.baseurl }}/public/images/samsung-galaxy-s/usb_serial_mux.jpg)